DaintyJet/VChat_ASLR_Intro/README.md

 16. Re-compile the program with ASLR enabled if it was previously disabled, or re-compile it with ASLR disabled if it was previously enabled.

 ### Example Program 2 (x86_64)
 We will be using [`ASLR-Example-64`](./SRC/ASLR-Example-64/ASLR-Example-64.sln), the only difference between this project and the last is it has been configured to compile into a 64-bit executable.
 The only modifications made were to the sections containing *Inline Assembly* which is not allowed in 64-bit programs.
-Instead we use compiler intrinsic [`__debugbreak()`](https://learn.microsoft.com/en-us/cpp/intrinsics/debugbreak?view=msvc-170) to insert the `INT 3` instruction, and use the entrypoint of `main` as the `.text` section address.
+Instead, we use compiler intrinsic [`__debugbreak()`](https://learn.microsoft.com/en-us/cpp/intrinsics/debugbreak?view=msvc-170) to insert the `INT 3` instruction and use the entry-point of `main` as the `.text` section address.

 Our code contains the following points of interest:
 1. As we cannot use inline assembly to find the address of an instruction contained within the `.text` section.
 We store the address of `main` in the variable `j` instead of an arbitrary location in the `.text` segment.